-A. DISPOSITIONS OF BUSINESSES
+D. DISPOSITIONS OF BUSINESSES

-Pending disposition of Green Flag.
-On October 8, 1999, the Company entered into a definitive agreement to dispose of its Green Flag business unit for approximately \$410 million in cash.
-The transaction, subject to customary regulatory approval in the United Kingdom ("UK"), is expected to be consummated in the fourth quarter of 1999.
+Green Flag.
+On November 26, 1999, the Company completed the disposition of its Green Flag business unit for approximately \$400 million.
 Green Flag is a roadside assistance organization based in the UK, which provides a wide range of emergency support and rescue services.

 North American Outdoor Group.
 On October 8, 1999, the Company completed the disposition of 94% of its North American Outdoor Group ("NAOG") business unit for approximately \$140.0 million in cash and will retain approximately 6% of NAOG's equity in connection with the transaction.
-The sale of NAOG is expected to generate a pre-tax gain of approximately \$107.0 million.
 Subsequent to consummation, the Company will account for its investment in NAOG using the cost method.